Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Plan First: Goals, Location, Budget

-• Pick a goal: calming (meltdown recovery), active play (energy regulation), or focus (homework/home learning).
+• Pick a goal: calming (meltdown recovery), active play (energy regulation), or focus (homework or home learning).

-• Choose a location: spare room, corner of a playroom, or a portable kit for small spaces.
+• Choose a location: spare room, corner of a playroom, classroom calm-down corner, or a portable kit for small apartments or small classrooms.

 • Budget range: start small and rotate tools; you can always add premium items later.